LeonardoESousa/NEMO/Tutorial/Tutorial.md

 Frequency calculations used as input for **NEMO** can be run with either QChem or Gaussian 09/16.
 The actual ensemble calculations can only be run with QChem, though Qchem versions >= 5.0 are supported.

+### Method Selection

+**NEMO** is typically run with TD(A)-DFT.
+However, ensemble calculation run with EOM-CCSD are also available as this method can be useful for studying molecules for which DFT is known to fail, such as for molecules with inverted singlet-triplet gaps.
+Note that EOM-CCSD calculations are much more computationally expensive that TD(A)-DFT ones, which restrict them to samll molecules only.

 ### Functional Selection

 For TADF molecules, it is often the case that charge-transfer (CT) states are relevant.
 Proper description of CT states in DFT requires the use of range-separated functionals such as $\omega\text{B97XD}$ or $\text{LRC-}\omega\text{PBE}$.
 For better results, consider performing the non-empirically tuning of the $\omega$ parameter.
 This can be done within **NEMO**.
 See details in the section on [Functional Tuning](#functional-tuning).
 The next best alternative would be to use the M062X functional.